 Domestic Australia: Postal service is running but expect some delays.

-International: Experiencing delays of up to 2-6 weeks due to limited flights and government restrictions.
+International: Experiencing some delays due to limited flights and government restrictions.
 Express items will be given priority over Standard Air.
 Economy Air has been suspended effective 3 April.
 For current delivery details please email us, situations are changing daily.
 Dismiss